 Don’t be alarmed.
 You don’t actually have to be an oligarch to live here.
 You just need to know where the steals are.
-Here are some of our favourite cheap eats in London.
-Places where you’ll leave full, but you won’t leave broke.
+Here’s our some of The Best Cheap Eats in London.

 Roti King is the stuff of London legend.
 A full meal for under a fiver?
 What’s the trick?
 Do I have to donate a kidney as well?
 It’s alright, this cult Malay spot in Euston just so happens to serve tasty food at a particularly affordable price.
 No strings attached.
 They specialise in roti canai, and the curry lamb roti is just a couple of pounds extra.
 It’s definitely worth it.